 This report contains the results of the fifteenth survey of Australian Government Payments to Small Business (the survey) for the period 1 July 2012 to 30 June 2013.
 The survey monitors compliance with the Procurement On-Time Payment Policy for Small Business (the policy), which replaced the former Procurement 30 Day Payment Policy for Small Business from 1 September 2012.
-The full policy details are available through the Department of Finance, Finance Circular No. 2012/02.
+The full policy details are available through the Department of Finance,

 The key concepts are: